zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 Now Bill has MySQL permissions to `SELECT` or view the `Dept`, `Manager`, `Name`, and `Birthdate` columns on the `dept1` MySQL table.

 All we have left to do is to check the MySQL permissions of a user.
-We can do that with the `SHOW GRANTS` command.
+We can do that with the `SHOW GRANTS` command:

 ```